sigven/pcgr/README.md

     -   according to *oncogenicity*: evaluating the oncogenic potential of somatic DNA aberrations (VICC/CGC/ClinGen guidelines)
     -   according to *actionability*: mapping the therapeutic, diagnostic, and prognostic implications of somatic DNA aberrations (ACMG/AMP guidelines)
 -   Tumor mutational burden (TMB) estimation
--   Support for tumor-control and tumor-only variant calling input
 -   Mutational signature analysis
 -   Microsatellite instability (MSI) classification
 -   RNA expression analysis - outlier detection, similarity analysis, and immune contexture profiling

-If you want to interrogate germline variants and their relation to cancer predisposition, we recommend trying the accompanying tool [Cancer Predisposition Sequencing Reporter (CPSR)](https://github.com/sigven/cpsr).
+PCGR supports both of the most recent human genome assemblies (grch37/grch38), and accepts variant calls from both tumor-control and tumor-only sequencing assays.
+Much of the functionality is intended for whole-exome/whole-genome sequencing assays, but you can also apply PCGR to output from targeted sequencing panels.
+If you are interested in the interrogation of germline variants and their relation to cancer predisposition, we recommend trying the accompanying tool [Cancer Predisposition Sequencing Reporter (CPSR)](https://github.com/sigven/cpsr).

 ![PCGR screenshot 1](pcgrr/pkgdown/assets/img/sc2.png)
 ![PCGR screenshot 2](pcgrr/pkgdown/assets/img/sc1.png)